jmalonda12/joshs-megr2156-portfolio/docs/assignments/A02/index.md

 m + r = 2j

-where m is the number of members, r is the number of support reactions, and j is the number of joints.
+where:

+m = number of members

+r = number of support reactions

+j = number of joints

+For this truss:

 m + 3 = 2(4)